nbhat1998/PintOS/doc/vm.md

 > Mappings created with "mmap" have similar semantics to those of
 > data demand-paged from executables.
 How does your codebase take
 > advantage of this?

+During lazy loading, a page fault occurs at the address where a page is not found, which then enters the exception page_fault and loads the page into the desired user virtual address.

+When an mmap mapping is created, pages from the file aren't actually loaded into the user virtual space specified by the mapping.
+When a process expects a page to exist at the user virtual address, it doesn't find the required page in the location which triggers a page fault at the current location.
+Our codebase takes advantage of this by using the same page fault function used in lazy loading, albeit falling through into an entirely different if block with different conditions.
+This reduces a small amount of code duplication, as the data used within the function (such as fault address, not_present, bool write and bool user